Financing Available! We have financing options available for your next project. Learn more →

 Loads move from the structure into the footing and then down into the soil.
 The goal is to spread that weight across a wide enough area so the soil can safely hold the structure without shifting, cracking, or settling as time passes.

-Durability and strength matter: a Concrete Footer Powder Springs TN resist weather and reduce long-term movement.
-How big a footing should be depends on soil, load, and local code—not guesswork.
-The next section explains sizing basics.
+Durability and strength matter since a Concrete Footer Powder Springs TN needs to resist weather and reduce movement over the long term.
+The size of a footing is determined by soil, load, and local code, not by rough estimates.
+The next section breaks down the basics of proper sizing.

 Soil bearing capacity affects width